 Try to set up a place and time where you can both sit down and spend time discussing the problems at hand.
 You may see their overbearingness as a way to control you, whereas they view it as a way to continue to be a part of your life.

-New boundary setting will help clear the miscommunication between your actions and your intentions and make your relationship stronger.
+Setting new boundaries will help clear the miscommunication between your actions and your intentions and make your relationship stronger.
 At the very least it will ensure that you are on the same page with your parents.

 2. Use “I” statements